AnsariAbdullah/codewars-solution/readme.md

 ### slice()
 - Returns selected elements in an array, as a new array.
 It selects from a given start, up to a (not inclusive) given end.

+### splice()
+- Method adds and/or removes array elements.
+It overwrites the original array